 Double Crochet Increase & Decrease

-1. How to Increase Stitches in Double Crochet
+1. How to Increase Stitches in dc

 As its name suggests, double crochet increase (abbrev. dc inc or 2dc) helps to grow the number of stitches in your work each row or round.

-2. How to Decrease Stitches in Double Crochet
+2. How to Decrease Stitches in dc

 To perform a double crochet decrease (abbrev. dc dec or dc2tog), combine two stitches into one stitch.
 It is also possible to combine 3, 4, or 5 stitches into one if required.
 Dc5tog is a type of dc variation known as bobble stitch; we will get into that later in this tutorial.
 Here is how to make a normal dc dec: